nbkhope/jquiz/README.md

 Modify the definitions to conform with your system settings.

 ## Adding More Questions
 Just go to **sql/** and modify the file **QuestionBank.csv**.
 You can open this with a spreadsheet software like Microsoft Excel or LibreOffice Calc.
 Make sure to maintain the settings that it is a CSV file using a TAB as the delimiter.
 Use **\N** for question items that are not used.
+After making changes to QuestionBank.csv, recreate the database table using the commands presented above in the Installation section.

+## Security
+The directory sql/ is just initially used to set up the database and should not be available to the public.
+Also be careful with db_auth.php, as its contents should not be publicly displayed.